wisp-forest/accessories/README.md

 </h1>

 ## Overview
-Accessories is a Data-Driven Accessory mod for NeoForge and Fabric with emphasis on using a Common API for both platforms when possible.
+Accessories is a Data-Driven Accessory mod for NeoForge and Fabric with emphasis on using a Common API for both platforms when possible

 <p/>

 Such API is based on the works of [Curios](https://github.com/TheIllusiveC4/Curios) and [Trinkets](https://github.com/emilyploszaj/trinkets) with credit going to both [TheIllusiveC4](https://github.com/TheIllusiveC4) and [emilyploszaj](https://github.com/emilyploszaj) for their work on Accessory mods for Minecraft.

 <p align="center">